After the CR: Funding Opportunities and Gaps in Pandemic Preparedness - EverGlade Consulting

 Summary

-Congress is poised to pass a continuing resolution (CR), narrowly avoiding a shutdown and providing temporary relief.
-However, this short-term fix highlights critical gaps in public health and technology preparedness that demand immediate attention.
-As essential programs face expiration and threats beyond the Pandemic and All-Hazards Preparedness Act (PAHPA) remain unresolved, lawmakers must act swiftly to address emerging and persistent risks.
+Congress’s passage of a continuing resolution (CR) has averted a shutdown and provided temporary relief until late March.
+However, this short-term fix exposes significant gaps in public health and technology preparedness that demand immediate attention.
+As critical programs approach expiration and threats beyond the Pandemic and All-Hazards Preparedness Act (PAHPA) remain unresolved, lawmakers have a narrowing window to secure lasting solutions for emerging and overlooked risks.

 Renewed Focus Needed for Expiring Programs

-While PAHPA’s reauthorization through fiscal year 2026 sustains many vital initiatives, several programs lack the funding and modernization necessary to meet evolving challenges.
+PAHPA’s reauthorization through fiscal year 2026 preserves many vital initiatives.
+However, several programs lack the comprehensive funding and updates needed to remain effective in the face of evolving threats.

 BARDA: Leading the Fight Against Emerging Pathogens